shea256/angular-flask/README.md

 5. check out your blog
 > http://localhost:5000/blog

-6. if you like it, give it a star :)
+6. if you like this project, give it a star :)